-Faye was diagnosed at just 20 weeks pregnant with her second child.
-In Faye's case she'd had a mammogram due to family history when micro-calcifications (small calcium deposits that look like white specks) were found, but she then discovered she was also pregnant.
-She was diagnosed with Triple Positive Breast Cancer.
+Faye was diagnosed with Triple Negative Breast Cancer at just 20 weeks pregnant with her second child.
+A mammogram found micro-calcifications (small calcium deposits that look like white specks), and then she discovered she was also pregnant.

 This is her story…

-Due to the chemotherapy I knew that I would not be able to breastfeed.
-I accepted this, but wanted to give my newborn some donor colustrum (the first form of milk produced by the mammary glands immediately following the delivery of the newborn).
-After trying to find out about donor milk and colustrum, I was told by the midwife that my baby was not entitled to it as she wasn't ill or in need of neonatal intensive care.
+Due to the chemotherapy, I knew that I would not be able to breastfeed.
+I accepted this, but wanted to give my newborn some donor colostrum (the first milk produced by the mammary glands immediately following the delivery of the newborn).
+After trying to find out about donor milk and colostrum, I was told by a midwife that my baby was not entitled to it as she wasn't ill or in need of neonatal intensive care.

-Mummy’s Star knew some more about donor milk and entitlements.
-Straight away the support was there.
-Emails and phone calls between Mummy’s Star and the hospital ensured that my baby had the donor colustrum when she was born.
-This is something that I will be eternally grateful for as I didn’t know who else to turn to and she would not have had it otherwise.
+Mummy’s Star knew more about donor milk and entitlements and straight away their support was there.
+Emails and phone calls between Mummy’s Star and the hospital ensured that my baby had the donor colostrum when she was born.
+This is something I will be eternally grateful for, as I didn’t know who else to turn to and she would not have had it otherwise.

 My advice to mums in this situation is not to let the doctors or other medical staff dismiss your thoughts.
 You know your body and it is possible to get cancer young and pregnant.

 Mummy’s Star is so important in supporting women who are going through so much, and for being their advocate, around the country.